djaus2/azure-docs/articles/iot-hub/iot-hub-raspberry-pi-kit-win-10-iot-core-cs/iot-hub-raspberry-pi-kit-win-10-iot-core-cs-lesson1-configure-your-device.md

 ---
 # Configure your device
 ## What you will do
-Configure Pi for first-time use and install the Raspbian operating system.
-Raspbian is a free operating system that is optimized for the Raspberry Pi hardware.
-If you have any problems, look for solutions on the [troubleshooting page](iot-hub-raspberry-pi-kit-c-troubleshooting.md).
+Configure Pi for first-time use and install the Windows 10 IoT-Core operating system.
+Windows 10 IoT-Core is free to download.
+If you have any problems, look for solutions on the [troubleshooting page](iot-hub-raspberry-pi-kit-win-10-iot-core-cs-troubleshooting.md).
 ## What you will learn
 In this article, you will learn:

-* How to install Raspbian on Pi.
+* How to install Windows 10 IoT-Core on Pi.
 * How to power up Pi by using a USB cable.
 * How to connect Pi to the network by using an Ethernet cable or wireless network.
 * How to add an LED to the breadboard and connect it to Pi.